Our goal is to make your artwork (or digital image) look the best it can while still maintaining accuracy and honesty in reproduction.

 When you order prints online the Internet ordering programs typically 'dumb down' your digital files either in the upload process or in the size restrictions and file upload limitations thus reducing the quality of the original file they are printing from.

-Some use 3 or 4 color printers (we use 10-color HDR) on inferior media.
+Some use 3 or 4 color printers and solvent-based inks (we use 10-color HDR pigment-based inks) on inferior media.

 To be 'competitively priced', many online printers reduce their costs by using cheaper substrates and faster printing methods with less 'dots per inch' to reduce ink usage or don't apply adequate protective overcoats.